SwiftFile: Notes Client suggests the Folder to file your Inbox Messages into

 Notes/Domino is like a good wine: getting better over time

 Version 1.0 of Notes was first available on December, 7th 1989.
-The most recent version is currently available as version number 11.
-Version 12 will be released in Q2/2021.
+The most recent version is currently available as version number 12.

 There are not many software titles available these days that are still in the market since their first appearance.

-You can still open your in 1989 created version 1.0 databases using the most recent version 11.
+You can still open your in 1989 created version 1.0 databases using the most recent version 12.
 The terms Lotus Notes, IBM Notes are all talking about the same.
-HCL recently bought the software from IBM.
+HCL bought the software from IBM.
 It’s Notes the client as part of the server named Domino.

 Notes is the client software talking to the server Domino